rocknwa/Transparency-Frontend/README.md

 *Transparency* is dedicated to revolutionizing the electoral process.
 Our mission is to empower citizens through technology, ensuring that every vote matters and every voice is heard.

 ---

+---

+*Challenges Encountered*

+As the sole developer of this project, I faced significant challenges, particularly in recruiting additional technical team members.
+Despite these hurdles, I remained committed to creating a secure and transparent electoral system using blockchain technology.

+The primary objective of the project was to develop a decentralized application (dApp) with two user interfaces: one for the electoral body and another for voters.

+*Technical Overview:*

+Initially, the dApp was built on the Lisk blockchain, which did not support account abstraction.
+This limitation hindered the implementation of government-sponsored gas fees and social media handle logins without requiring token creation or wallet setup.
+Due to these constraints and time limitations, I migrated the project to the Arbitrum blockchain platform.

+*Key Features and Challenges:*

+- *Account Abstraction:* Social login functionality has been implemented, but gas fee sponsorship remains pending at the time of submission.
+- *Blockchain Migration:* The project was successfully migrated to the Arbitrum blockchain to support account abstraction.
+- *User Interfaces:* Developed separate UIs for the electoral body and voters; however, deployment on Vercel is still incomplete.

+*Conclusion:*

+Future development will focus on completing the UI deployment and integrating gas fee sponsorship.

+---